abesahely/Roolz-Enhanced/PDF_VIEWER_MIGRATION_PLAN.md

 This document tracks the migration from our custom PDF viewer implementation to a more stable architecture.
 After facing challenges with React-PDF integration in the Replit environment, we are pivoting to using the PDF.js pre-built viewer component for improved reliability and compatibility.

 ## Current Status
-**Phase:** Phase 4: Native PDF.js Annotation Implementation - In Progress
+**Phase:** Phase 4: Native PDF.js Annotation Implementation - Step 3 Complete
 **Last Updated:** April 13, 2025
-**Completion:** 92% (Successfully implemented DirectPDFViewer with native PDF.js; fixed core annotation and workflow issues; visual integration improvements complete)
+**Completion:** 95% (Successfully implemented DirectPDFViewer with native PDF.js; completed workflow and error handling improvements; refined annotation toolbar UI with proper icon contrast and streamlined tools)

 ## Migration Checklist